We're still collecting donations

 A timely story exploring the essence of humanity amid the shifting tides of our times. – George Monbiot, Environmentalist and Author

 Set in the Scottish Hebrides during this pivotal period of unrest, the story follows a diverse group of islanders as their ways of life are shaped by change, asking some of the most pressing questions of our times.
-This story reveals what ‘islandness' can teach us about togetherness and our connection to the natural world in times of upheaval, and what this shows us about meaning in a meaning-starved culture.
+This story reveals what ‘islandness' can teach us about togetherness and our connection to the rest of life in times of upheaval, and what this shows us about meaning in a meaning-starved society.
 The film explores identity, community, and spirituality, as well as practical aspects of island life, journeying through an elemental landscape steeped in history, hardship, and wisdom.

 Browse a gallery of stills from the film and don't forget to watch the preview above!